-Also close to Anakena, there are a few sites with petroglyphs left by the early Rapa Nui civilizations.
+Also close to Anakena is a few sites with petroglyphs left by the early Rapa Nui civilizations.
 They depict several marine scenes that include fishing, the use of canoes, and several marine animals.

-You can also hike to the top of Volcano Terevaka (the highest point on the island at 507 meters above sea level… so cute!).
-From there you can see the entire island in a 360-degree view.

-What most people don’t know is that Easter Island has a decent network of caves, and some of them can be visited.
+You can also hike to Volcano Terevaka (the highest point on the island at 507 meters above sea level… so cute!).
+From there, you can see the entire island in a 360-degree view.
+Most people don’t know that Easter Island has a decent network of caves, and some of them can be visited.

 Ask your host about a tour to the caves so they can take you.
 Some of them are really hard to find, so you must know where to look.

-Also from Orongo you can get a great view of Hanga Roa and most of the island.
+Also, from Orongo, you can get a great view of Hanga Roa and most of the island.
 You’ll see how beautiful it is!

 Should you be interested in seeing a traditional Rapa Nui (or other Polynesian culture) dancing show, you can head to Vaitemiki in Hanga Roa.
-They offer free shows on Mondays, Thursdays, and Saturday. (at the time of writing).
+They offer free shows on Mondays, Thursdays, and Saturdays. (at the time of writing).

-For divers, even though I didn’t dive, I found out that diving there is not that expensive at around $120 for two dives.
+For divers, even though I didn’t dive, I found out that scuba diving there is not that expensive at around $120 for two dives.
 I can’t say how good or bad they are.

 If you want to see marine turtles, walk along the water towards Orongo or simply sit at the restaurant next to Pea Beach (right in front of the football/soccer field in Hanga Roa) and you’ll probably see a turtle or two swimming there.

-Can You Do Tours?
+Can You Do Tours on Easter Island?